 Leaves: Alternate, in various shapes.
 Very often the leaves are lobed and they are generally covered with whitish hairs that give the leaves a silvery, gray look.

-Artemisia ludoviciana (USDA Hardiness Zones 4 - 8) Multiple subvarieties including:
+Artemisia ludoviciana (USDA Hardiness Zones 4 through 8) with multiple subvarieties including:

 - 'Latiloba' - Compact, and less aggressive than most, with heavily lobed leaves.
-2 ft.
-Hx 2 ft.
-W)
+They grow up to two feet wide and three feet high.

 - 'Silver King' - probably the most widely available.
 Attractive and nice for arrangements, but it can be very aggressive.
 'Silver Queen' is similar, with more finely cut foliage.
-(3 - 5 ft.
-H x 3 - 4 ft.
-W)
+They grow up to five feet high and four feet wide.

 - 'Valerie finnis' (western mugwort, white sage) - a North American native, it tends to spread quickly, but it has attractive, coarsely toothed leaves.
 Washes out in hot sun.
-(2 - 3 ft.
-H x 2 - 3 ft.
-W)
+They grow up to three feet high and three feet wide.

-Artemisia 'Powis Castle' Very delicate-looking, deeply cut, gray leaves.
+- Artemisia 'Powis Castle' - Very delicate-looking, deeply cut, gray leaves.
 Can become woody and looks best if cut back by ½ to 2/3s, before new growth starts in the spring.
-USDA Hardiness Zones 6 - 8; 2 - 3 ft.
-H x 2 - 3 ft.
-W)
+USDA Hardiness Zones 6 through 8; they grow up to three feet high and three feet wide.

-Artemisia schmidtiana 'Nana' A dwarf cultivar, also known as Silver Mound, forms tight clumps of lacy, silver foliage.
+- Artemisia schmidtiana 'Nana' - A dwarf cultivar, also known as Silver Mound, forms tight clumps of lacy, silver foliage.
 They can become woody, without pruning, and can look somewhat ratty in the center in hot, humid summers.
-(USDA Hardiness Zones 3 - 8; 1 ft.
-H x 1 ft.
-W.)
+USDA Hardiness Zones 3 through 8; they grow up to one foot high and one foot wide.

-Artemisia stelleriana 'Silver Brocade' Deeply cut, almost oak-like leaves and very tolerant of poor conditions.
-(6 - 12in.
-H x 24 - 30 in.
-W)
+- Artemisia stelleriana 'Silver Brocade' - Deeply cut, almost oak-like leaves and very tolerant of poor conditions.
+They grow up to 12 inches in height and 30 inches wide.

 Soil: Artemisia are not particular about soil pH and they do not like overly rich soil.
 As with most silver-gray leaved perennials, they are very drought tolerant.
 They will need regular water, until the plants are established, but can take care of themselves after that.
 With a few exceptions, like Artemisia lactiflora, artemisias need well-draining soil.
 If left sitting it damp soil, they will decline and/or be short-lived.